Well-connected neighbourhood hub with ease of access.

-Asian food is a Ryde area specialty (image c/o- Ryde City Facebook page)
+Asian food is an Eastwood specialty (image c/o- City of Ryde Facebook page)

 When a popular dining and entertainment guide names a café one of the Best Kid-Friendly Cafes in Sydney, you sit up and take notice.
 Ryde's offering to this well-contested list is The Grounds Keeper Café, close to Top Ryde City and right next to Ryde Park, where there is a playground for kids to keep them entertained.
 The café is Mediterranean-inspired and there is a kids breakfast and lunch menu with reasonably priced meals, as well as good coffee for the mums.
 Gotta love that!

 And I know this is slightly out of area but ask any Ryde local and they'll know how good the adjacent Eastwood shopping village is, for Asian cuisine that's down to earth, cheap and family-friendly.
-The selection of eats throughout the Eastwood shopping mall area is a foodie paradise, without the pretension.
+The selection of eats throughout the Eastwood Plaza area is a foodie paradise, without the pretension.
 Yum Cha or Japanese anyone?

 Kids rule in Ryde (image c/o- Ryde City Facebook page)

 For parents needing child care for under 5s, there are centres and preschools popping up on every corner, so best to approach a few within striking distance of where you want to live and choose the day care facility that's right for you.

 With three main public primary schools - Ryde, North Ryde and West Ryde - and a host of parish school options to choose from, families do not have to look far to find the right local school for their 5 to 12-year olds.
 And when your kids are reaching high school age, Ryde Secondary College, Holy Cross College, Riverside Girls High School, Epping Boys High School and Hunters Hill High School are just some of the choices available.
 Check this list to get you started, or Google the school names that interest you, for more details.

 Beautiful sports fields abound (image c/o- Ryde City Facebook page)